TheCvarGroup/passcore/README.md

 ## Password Disallowed Words

 PassCore includes a configurable password disallowed words feature that prevents users from using common, weak, or organization-specific words in their passwords.
-This feature is more flexible than the previous file-based approach and integrates seamlessly with the application configuration.

 ### Configuration